CrowdsourcingKC/crowdsourcingshortcut/ch-6.md

 ---
-title: Big Data, Tiny Tasks, and the Friggin’ Future Man!
+title: (Ch 6) Big Data, Tiny Tasks, and the Friggin’ Future Man!
 ---

 Let’s start with a short story: